christerjohansson/micro-blogger/README.md

 - If you're getting 0 articles in the News API response, try changing the country or category.
 - The scripts include error handling and will save error responses to help with debugging.
 - The final encrypted data file (`news.json`) is formatted for easy use in displaying data on screen (after decryption).
+- Git operations will only run if the data collection is successful.